Tech-Educators/nextjs-02/class-09/README.md

-# 9. Static/Incremental rendering Adding a blog or news page with static rendering (/pages & /app)
+# 9. Static/Incremental rendering: Adding a blog or news page with static rendering (also we talk about /pages & /app)

 ## Overview